OSDG-IIITH/wish-workshop/linux_workshop.md

 ---

+# About the session

-# About Us
+## About Us

 - Presenters: Ankith Pai, Praneeth Jain and Abhiram Tilak
-- 3rd year students at IIIT-H
-- Members of the Open Source Developers Group (OSDG) student club.
+- 3rd year students at IIIT-H and members of the Open Source Developers Group (OSDG) student club.

+## Agenda

+- Install WSL on Windows.
+- Learn more about what Linux and related softwares are.
+- Cover basic `bash` scripting.
+- Introduce Regular Expressions (`regex`).
+- Dive into `vi`/`vim` editor.

 ---